 The Exploratorium relies on the generosity of corporate supporters to bring our education programs to young people and their teachers.
 A philanthropic grant from your company can help the museum reach underserved communities in the Bay Area and provide life-changing, hands-on science training through the following educational programs:

 The museum often works with companies to identify special programs aligned with philanthropic goals.
-We encourage you to contact Dana Earl, Assistant Director of Institutional Support, at (415) 528-4434 to discover the opportunities that are available.
+We encourage you to contact Barbara van Dillen, Director of Corporate Engagement at (415) 528-4329 to discover the opportunities that are available.